jiahao87/talent-within/README.md

 ### Steps to Run Application
 1. Git clone repository to local environment
-* Visit [GitHub page](https://github.com/jiahao87/talent-within/tree/main) and copy repository URL from GitHub <break>
+* Visit [GitHub page](https://github.com/jiahao87/talent-within/tree/main) and copy repository URL from GitHub (Note: If repository has already been cloned, refer to section below on steps to update existing repository)<break>
 ![Repo URL screenshot](assets/images/repo_url.png)

 2. In your local environment, navigate to a folder that you would like to copy the code repository to, perform a right mouse click and click on "Git Bash Here" <break>